INTERVIEW Mel Knox, Mel Knox Barrel Broker, San Francisco

 How do you build up those relationships?

 Though I am a salesman, I like to be a little bit provocative—like Bruno d’Alfonso [of Curran Wines in Santa Barbara].
 Bruno is very popular because he says controversial things.
 The unspoken rule is that you never criticize another winemaker’s wine in front of people, but that’s boring.
 You have these winemaker panels—someone will say, “I think it’s really interesting that Bob pees in every barrel.
 I say we’d do that.”
-Bruno will respond, ” should be peeing in the barrels.
+Bruno will respond, ” I should be peeing in the barrels.
 I can’t imagine Bob’s pee was ruining the wine.”
 People love it when you shake things up; it keeps them entertained.

 [Knox employee] Moke Berg and I were trying to sell Vermentino to this customer in a restaurant, and she asked, “How do you grow such a cool-climate grape in a hot climate like Lodi?”
 I said, “How many errors can I count in that sentence?”
 Moke told me later, “Mel, you’re supposed to say things diplomatically.”
 But I’d rather say, “Get your facts straight.”
 I can’t remember her name, but Moke says he runs into her every now and then and she shudders.